Srkuleo/fitness_app/README.md

 #### Priority

-- _Add animation to edit overlay, submit form, cards edit buttos - framer motion.
-Finish UI for edit and adding cards._
-- _Make confirming change, canceling change and cancel adding modal._
+- _Finish submit and discard modals UI, find a way to fix submit and reset form event listener not triggering._

 - _Make start button a link component that leads to new page with workout details._
 - _Work around setting planetscale db and prisma schema._